volkmannp/ntbgraphics/README.md

   - **‘colordiverger’** for creating a customized diverging color palette for visualization in different contexts.

-# Basic Principles of Functions and Dependences
+# Basic Principles of Functions and Dependencies

 All functions (apart from ‘colordiverger’) take a **directory** as their input, which specifies the location of the **two files** “Animal